 If the School District has served you with a Notice of Intention to Seek Review and you also intend to challenge some parts of the IHO's decision, you must prepare a Notice of Intention to Cross-Appeal and serve it to the Board of Education of the school district no later than 30 calendar days after the date of the decision of the impartial hearing officer that you are Cross-Appealing.
+The Notice of Intention to Cross-Appeal is not the The Answer with Cross-Appeal itself.
+It is the first of several documents that must be prepared to cross-appeal from an IHO's decision.
 It is important that you provide notice to the district of your intent to Cross-Appeal.

 3. How to Serve the Notice of Cross-Appeal/Case Information Statement